MicrosoftDocs/windows-itpro-docs/windows/whats-new/bitlocker.md

 BitLocker Drive Encryption is a data protection feature that integrates with the operating system and addresses the threats of data theft or exposure from lost, stolen, or inappropriately decommissioned computers.

-## New features in Windows 10, Version 1511
+## New features in Windows 10, version 1511

 -   **XTS-AES encryption algorithm**.
 BitLocker now supports the XTS-AES encryption algorithm.
 XTS-AES provides additional protection from a class of attacks on encryption that rely on manipulating cipher text to cause predictable changes in plain text.
 BitLocker supports both 128-bit and 256-bit XTS-AES keys.